-EXCLUSIVE Raazi director Meghna Gulzar: In my house, Pakistanis seen as ‘bichde hue log’
+EXCLUSIVE Raazi director Meghna Gulzar: In my house, Pakistanis are seen as ‘bichde hue log’

 Meghna, it seems, has taken a liking for defying the majoritarian view, in her own noiseless way, one whose echoes can be heard long after her work is over.
 So, as Raazi, based on author Harinder Sikka’s Calling Sehmat, emerges victorious, indianexpress.com talks to Meghna to decode the film, her bent towards true-story genre and the evident influences of a writer father and an actor mother on her work.

-Q. At the film’s success press conference, more than elated, you looked relived, as if you weren’t expecting this kind of response from the audience.
+Q. At the film’s success press conference, more than elated, you looked relieved, as if you weren’t expecting this kind of response from the audience.

 Meghna: None of us expected this.
 The response to the trailer made me very nervous because the way I was looking at it was what it was going to do to the expectations from the film.
 That month between the trailer and film’s release was fully sleepless.